hengfengli/hengfengli.github.com/_posts/2017-05-13-hl-14-A-Question-about-ES6-Promise.md

 Inside the executor, the call of `resolve` tells the `Promise` object that this promise has been resolved.

-At the declaring time, the executor doesn't know the details of `resolve`, so its goals are to figure out can this promise be resolved or rejected?
+At the declaring time, the executor doesn't know the details of `resolve`, so its goals are to figure out can this promise be resolved?
 What arguments should be passed to the `resolve` function?

 The time to know these info can happen in the future.
 When we know that the promise is resolved (`resolve` is called), the function in `.then()` will be executed.